Summary

 Tell me.

-Wouldn't you be looking for a pair of shoes that can go with both a work suit and jeans for the weekend?
+Aren't you looking for a pair of shoes that can go with both a work suit and jeans for the weekend?

-This is probably the request I've heard the most as a shoe seller.
+This is probably the request I have heard the most as a shoe salesman.

-So, let me answer for all the shoe sellers in the world: there is no such thing.
+So, let me answer for all the shoe salesmen in the world: it doesn't exist.

 It would be like asking a wine merchant: “I would like a wine that goes as well with a tournedos as with a wedding cake.”